 - a.
-Expand the "Naming" tab by clicking on it. - b.
+Expand the "Naming" tab by clicking on it.
+Start 1 Suffix Type Name - b.
 In the box labeled "Start" enter the number you would like to give the first atom [this could be 1 if you are starting from the beginning, or another number if you are starting in the middle of a series.] - c.
 If you want to give the atom a suffix enter it in the box labeled "Suffix" [for instance "W" to label oxygen atoms of water molecules O1W, O2W, etc.]. - d.
 In the "Type" box type the element symbol for the atom type you wish to assign (default is C for Carbon). - e.
 Click the "Name" button to enter "Naming" mode [an orange message box will appear at the bottom of the Main GUI Panel]. - f.
 Labels will now appear in the Graphics Window and the cursor will change to show the next label you will apply when you click on an atom.
 Simply click each atom you would like to label in order.
 The label will turn to black once you click on an atom. - g.
 Note: Olex2 does not remember the last atom number you used for a given element.
 You must keep track of this if you stop labeling and start again. - h.
 When you are done labeling one element type, press "ESC" to exit "Naming" mode. - i.
 To number the next element type, enter the correct values in "Start", "Suffix" and "Type" and repeat from step "e" above.
 Continue this until all atoms are labeled appropriately.

-5. Method 2:
+Method 2:

 - a.
 Select all atoms of a given type you wish to number in the order that you would like them numbered. - b.
 At the command prompt type "name #" where the # is the number of the first atom (doesn't have to be 1).
 This can be useful if you want to number all atoms sequentially without regard to element type. - c.
-Continue selecting atoms in order and typing "name #" until all atoms are properly labeled. - d.
-This method will not work with only one atom selected. - 6.
+Continue selecting atoms in order and typing "name #" until all atoms are properly labeled. - 6.
 Method 3: To number a single atom, select that atom and type "name atomlabel" where "atomlabel" is the exact label you wish to use for the atom, e.g. C1, N2S, Cu5.
 If you wish to rename an atom you can type "name current new" where "current" and "new" are the old atom name and the new atom name you wish to use, respectively. - 7.
 Once all your atoms are properly labeled, you should sort them.
 Typically we sort by atomic mass and label and then by moieties, with the main molecule first, then any counter ions and solvent molecules.
-Simply sorting by mass and label is often sufficient.
+Simply sorting by mass and label is often sufficient. - 8.
+The easiest way to sort atoms is to type "sort +ml moiety +s" at the command prompt.
+This will sort all atoms first by atomic mass and then by atom number; then it will group atoms into individual moieties. - a.
+Occasionally, Olex2 will sort moieties into a different order than you would prefer.
+Under sorting